Cedar Key Scrub State Reserve

 Located five miles east of Cedar Key, the reserve is over 5,000 acres with much to explore.
-It is accessed from two trailheads, one is located on State Road 24 and the other is located on Levy County Road 347.
-The trailheads provide access to the over 13 miles of multi-use trails located within the reserve - hike, bike or ride a horse.
+It is accessed from two trailheads, one on State Road 24 and the other on Levy County Road 347.
+The trailheads provide access to 13 miles of multi-use trails located within the reserve - hike, bike or ride a horse.

-The reserve's western boundary also includes tidal marshes whose creeks are wonderful for either fishing from a canoe or kayak or simply paddling to observe wildlife.
-While the reserve does not have a canoe/kayak launch, the tidal marsh can be accessed by launching at the public boat ramp located at the FWC Senator George Kirkpatrick Marine Laboratory, located off SR24 at the entrance to Cedar Key.
+The reserve's western boundary includes tidal marshes where creeks are wonderful for either fishing from a canoe or kayak or simply paddling to observe wildlife.
+While the reserve does not have a canoe/kayak launch, the tidal marsh can be accessed by launching at the public boat ramp located at the FWC Senator George Kirkpatrick Marine Laboratory, located off State Road 24 at the entrance to Cedar Key.